 He was cock-a-hoop, saying he had expected a Dangerous Driving conviction and a ban.

 He admitted that he had made a mistake by asking me if I had driven non-stop, but claimed the

 He was, he said, an expert in Road Traffic Law, but even experts make mistakes sometimes.

-Now, whenever I drive through Dundee, I keep a lookout for sperm whales materialising from nowhere, balancing bowls of petunias on their broad heads.
+Now, whenever I drive through Dundee, I keep a lookout for sperm whales materialising from nowhere, with bowls of petunias balanced on their